DuendeInexistente/Cirque/ShortStories/aurora.md

 And then, behind the crowd that was awaiting their show, a magenta light grew in the sky.
 Everyone grew worried when her smile faded at first, erased by disbelief and surprise that made her breath grow uneven, and her ribs, light as paper and brittle like glass, felt like they were constraining her chest, making it impossible to breathe.

  "It can't be."
-She had to labor her breath until it was stable again, but laughed and smiled dumbly.
+She had to labor her breath until it was stable again, but still wheezed a laugh and smiled dumbly.

 The crowd was about to look back, to search what she and her troupe were looking at, but she didn't care, not now that she had received such news.